paciorek/future-kubernetes/README.md

 Instructions for setting up and using a Kubernetes cluster for running R in parallel using the future package.
 A primary use of this would be to run R in parallel across multiple virtual machines in the cloud.
 Kubernetes provides the infrastructure to set things up so that the master R process and all the R workers are running and able to communicate with each other.

-At the moment, the instructions make use of Google Kubernetes Engine, but apart from the initial step of starting the cluster, I expect the other steps to work on other cloud provider's Kubernetes platforms.
+At the moment, the instructions make use of Google Kubernetes Engine, but apart from the initial step of starting the cluster, I expect the other steps to work on other cloud providers' Kubernetes platforms.

 The future package provides for parallel computation in R on one or more machines.

 - <https://cran.r-project.org/package=future>
 - <https://github.com/HenrikBengtsson/future>

-These instructions rely on three Github repositories under the hood:
+These instructions rely on two Github repositories under the hood:

-  - A [(slightly) hacked version of the future package](https://github.com/paciorek/future) that assumes the R workers are already running and uses the port set by Kubernetes for communication with the workers.
-  - A [Docker container](https://github.com/paciorek/future-kubernetes-docker) that (slightly) extends the `rocker/rstudio` Docker container to add the (modified) future package.
+  - A [Docker container](https://github.com/paciorek/future-kubernetes-docker) that (slightly) extends the `rocker/rstudio` Docker container to add the future package.
   - A [Helm chart](https://github.com/paciorek/future-helm-chart) based in large part on the [Dask helm chart](https://github.com/dask/helm-chart) that installs the Kubernetes pods, one pod running RStudio and acting as the master R process and (by default) four pods, each running one R worker process.

 ## Setting up and using your Kubernetes cluster